42cosmos/pknu-notice-slackbot/README.md

 ```

 ### 2. Set slackbot token in sample_slack_key.json
-Rename it if you want to
+Rename it to slack_key.json

-You can ignore test parameter, but you have to set `test=False` in main file
+You can ignore TEST_SLACK, but you have to set `test=False` in crawling.py file
 1. WEB_HOOK_URL
 2. Slack Channel ID you want to send message
 3. ACCESSED TOKEN starts with xoxb